davestewart/es-kit/README.md

 - **New users**: use the query functions and Api to get up and running quickly
 - **Improving users**: use the docs, query functions and helpers to learn how Elasticsearch fits together
-- **Experienced users**: customise the core helpers to build requests and parse responses whilst keeping your code clean
+- **Experienced users**: customise the core helpers to build requests and parse responses in less overall code

-New users, check the [Elasticsearch 101](docs/elastic-101.md) document for a valuable primer on how ES works differently to how you might expect, and how to work with the database, vs against it.
+New users, check the [Elasticsearch 101](docs/elastic-101.md) document for a valuable primer on how ES works differently to how you might expect, and how to work with the database vs against it.

 ## Overview